full-stackcoder/men-stack-setup/README.md

 # MongoDB, Express, and Node (MEN) stack setup

-Youtube - React Development Environment Setup From Scratch With TypeScript, Webpack, and Babel
+Youtube - MongoDB, Express, and Node (MEN) stack setup from scratch with Webpack and Babel

 ## Installation